 Perhaps the greatest strength on Brueggemann is the manner in which he brings together the theological and ethical dimensions of the text to form something of a “public theology” where he highlights the nature in which Deuteronomy serves to inform the Israelites how they ought to live out their lives as a response to God’s blessings as His chosen people.
 In that regard, Brueggemann highlights several different sociological ethical points that, as was previously mentioned, are especially relevant in today’s post-modern culture (though it is likely that Brueggemann may have not been specifically interested in addressing this audience).
 For example, with regard to our consumer-driven influences, he states that the “warning issued in this text does not seem remote from the circumstance of the faithful in a society as affluent and secure as in the United States.
 Ours is an economy of abundance that lives by an ideology of satiation” (p.91).
 Similarly, he comments on immigrant communities (p.111) and environmentalism (p.74).

 Conversely, where Brueggemann provides the greatest benefit to the reader by “connecting dots” so to speak to the modern culture, Tigay’s greatest advantage is the depth with which he seeks to explore the very items that Brueggemann glosses over (i.e. grammar, syntax and philology).
 Ultimately though, despite their differences in approach and strength, both works provide a great benefit to the serious student of Deuteronomy.

-Thanks so much to Albert and his team at Showcase Cabinetry and Design for sponsoring my blog this week!
+Thanks so much to Albert and his team at the premier kayak tours in Sarasota for sponsoring my blog.